sageworksstudio/StreamBuilder/README.md

 ##Getting Started
 1. Download this repo to your development environment.
-2. Optionally - You may need to install the node modules listed in the package.json file globally if your project is not in your executable path.
+2. Install the node modules listed in the package.json file globally.
 I.e., `sudo npm install -g <node_module>`
 3. From a terminal `cd path/to/streambuilder`
 4. `npm update` This will create a new directory "node_modules" where NPM will install all the required node modules.
 5. `gulp`